‘Life First’ is…

 - caring for the Self, first!
 We all know that if we don’t take care of ourselves, we can’t truly care for others in our fullest capacity.
 It’s why, in the event of an air emergency, we’re told to put the oxygen mask on ourselves first.
 This isn’t a selfish act – to truly care for the Self is an act of compassion that ripples out to touch all of life.
 If we improve our sense of well-being for example, maybe through some form of daily practice (which is an act of Self Care), we tend to consume less because we no longer need to fill the emptiness we often feel.
 This results in a healthier life-style, less consumption of planet Earth, less pollution, more resources for others etc. And, because of our improved sense of well-being we also have a positive affect on other human beings 🙂 – everyone’s a winner!

 - taking time to simply BE in nature.
 I know this might sound like a waste of time to some, but actually, this is one of the most important things you can do with your time.
-It is not only scientifically proven to have a positive impact upon your mental and physical well-being, but it also deepens your appreciation of, and strengthens your relationship with, the world that we are an integral part of.
+It is not only scientifically proven to have a positive impact upon your mental and physical well-being, but it also deepens your appreciation of, and strengthens your relationship with the world that we are an integral part of.
 If we’re not in relationship with someone or something, why should we care about what happens to them?
-It’s just the same with the natural world – if we don’t have a relationship with it, why should we care about species extinction or climate change (that goes beyond our self-serving basic instinct to survive)?
+It’s just the same with the natural world – if we don’t have a relationship with it, why should we care about species extinction or climate change (in any way that goes beyond our basic instinct to survive)?

 - the three R’s – reducing, reusing and recycling (in this order).